AdaCore/spark2014/docs/ug/usage_scenarios.rst

 In order to prove such VCs, the user may have to write loop invariants, for which specific VCs are generated, to prove that the loop invariant is initially valid (*loop invariant initiation*) and that it is preserved through the loop (*loop invariant preservation*).

+..
 See :ref:`how to write loop invariants`.

-Analysing incomplete programs
+Analysing Incomplete Programs
 -----------------------------

 It is often necessary to analyse |SPARK| programs which are not complete.